-Of course, flight prices are always fluctuating, but since airfare is typically one of — if not the most significant expense in many European itineraries — it’s worthwhile to examine which cities are the cheapest to fly into from North America.
+Of course, flight prices are always fluctuating, but since airfare is typically one of the most significant expenses in many European itineraries, it’s worthwhile to examine which cities are the cheapest to fly into from North America.

 Do note however, that just because these cities have some of the cheapest flights, they are not necessarily the cheapest overall.
 It is worthwhile to take these cities into consideration as perhaps they would work into your itinerary as your gateway to Europe, or maybe the flight savings would be substantial enough that you could afford a city that otherwise you might think is too expensive.

 Reykjavik is one of the cheapest and closest European cities for US and Canadian travelers.
 WOW Air and Icelandair both have hubs here, and with round-trip prices often under $500 USD a person from the United States, you’ll have plenty of money left in your pockets to get out of the capital city and enjoy the Icelandic Outback with its waterfalls, hiking trails and geothermal springs.

 There are plenty of things to do in Iceland — the capital itself is surprisingly cosmopolitan as well with trendy restaurants, nightlife and interesting attractions throughout.